-During the 11th Thanksgiving Day, a candle will be placed at the altar in the Church of the Divine Providence.
+During the 11th Thanksgiving Day, a candle will be placed at the altar in the Temple of Divine Providence.
 The history of the candle is closely linked to the regaining of independence by Poland.

 During the canonization celebrations of St. Josaphat Kuncewicz, called by Pope John Paul II the “Apostle of Reconciliation”, the candle was given to the Polish delegation first by Pope Pius IX, the Pope with the second longest papal reign following St. Peter the Apostle, 31 years.

 It is worth remembering the life of Pope Pius IX.
 Our ancestors called him the Defensor Poloniae (defender of Poland).
 In fact, Pius IX was a great friend of Poles and an advocate of Poland’s return to the map of Europe.
 He prayed for Poland through the intercession of St. Stanislaus Kostka and Andrzej Bobola, whom he beatified and called the special guardian of Poland.

 During the January Uprising, he maintained contacts with the National Government and sought support for the uprising among the European powers, while calling the Tsar to end the repression.
 During the period when Kulturkampf was run by Prussia, which in the Prussian partition was to eliminate the national identity of the Polish society, he defended the rights of the Church, defended the units, which were forced by the tsar to accept the Orthodoxy, opposed the Russification of church services, and he appointed the imprisoned Archbishop of Poznan Mieczyslaw Ledóchowski a cardinal, which forced the authorities to free the hierarch.